poetic-labs/jwt-mongo-sms/README.md

 authCodeLength|4|Length of authentication code authCodeTimeoutSeconds|600|Number of seconds it takes for a authentication code to expire decodeUserId|```(userId => ObjectId.createFromHexString(userId))```|Determines the format of `_id` for the auth middleware user query.
-If your user ids are stored as strings instead of ObjectIds (e.g., Meteor), you should replace this with `(userId) => userId)`
+If your user ids are stored as strings instead of ObjectIds (e.g., Meteor), you should replace this with `(userId) => userId)` whitelistedPhoneNumber||Use this phone number for testing a "happy path".
+No text will be sent via `sendAuthCode` (so fake phone numbers will work), and any auth code submitted via `verifyAuthCode` will be considered a match

 ## API